From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Photo of Margaritaville along the taco ride courtesy of Khalid Aldamer via Google.

 The scenic ride starts through lightly forested farm country with the Loess Hills in the distance.
-The mostly flat trail is composed of crushed limestone and is beneath a tree canopy that helps keep riders cool in the summer.
+The mostly flat trail is composed of crushed limestone and runs beneath a tree canopy that helps keep riders cool in the summer.
 About six miles into the trip, there’s an opportunity to stop at a picnic area nicknamed Margaritaville for drinks and conversation.
-Tobey Jack’s has fully embraced the riders and continues the tradition of serving cheap tacos (as well as other food), margaritas, beer and live music.
+Tobey Jack’s has fully embraced the riders and continues the tradition of serving cheap tacos (as well as other food), margaritas, beer, and live music.

 Photo of the taco ride courtesy of Wabash Trace Trail.